Book Summary Contents

 Meet the Author: J.D.
 Salinger

 Jerome David Salinger (1919–2010) was an American writer best known for The Catcher in the Rye.
-Reclusive by nature, Salinger avoided the public eye after the novel’s overwhelming success.
+Like Holden, Salinger attended multiple prep schools and struggled with authority.
+After serving in World War II (including the D-Day invasion), he became reclusive, avoiding publicity.

 Salinger’s own struggles with fame and public life echo Holden’s resistance to societal expectations.